mfenniak/dynamodb_fdw/README.md

 ```

 The fields in this table are:
+- `oid`
-- `oid` -- a composite primary key of `region`, `table_name`, `partition_key`, and `sort_key` used because multicorn (Python FDW wrapper) only supports a single column for write operations.
+  - a composite primary key of `region`, `table_name`, `partition_key`, and `sort_key` used because multicorn (Python FDW wrapper) only supports a single column for write operations.
 Basically, ignore this.
+- `region`
-- `region` -- AWS region name, eg. `us-west-2`; you *must* filter on this when querying `dynamodb`
+  - AWS region name, eg. `us-west-2`; you *must* filter on this when querying `dynamodb`
+- `table_name`
-- `table_name` -- DynamoDB table name, eg. `my-dynamodb-table`; you *must* filter on this when querying `dynamodb`
+  - DynamoDB table name, eg. `my-dynamodb-table`; you *must* filter on this when querying `dynamodb`
+- `partition_key`
-- `partition_key` -- the partition key of the DynamoDB table.
+  - the partition key of the DynamoDB table.
 Only string partition keys are supported currently.
 It is highly recommended that when querying `dynamodb`, you provide an exact `partition_key` query condition.
+- `sort_key`
-- `sort_key` -- the sort key of the DynamoDB table.
+  - the sort key of the DynamoDB table.
 Only string sort keys are supported currently.
+- `document`
-- `document` -- a JSON-structured version of the entire DynamoDB record.
+  - a JSON-structured version of the entire DynamoDB record.

 You *must* always provide a filter on `region` and `table_name` when querying this table.
-It's a bit awkard, I'll admit.
+It's a bit awkard.
+But, you can create views to wrap around specific table queries.

-So, what can you do?
+So, what can you do now?

-Querying:
+Querying a DynamoDB table:

 ```
-postgres=# SELECT document FROM dynamodb WHERE region = 'us-west-2' AND table_name = 'fdwtest2' LIMIT 10;
+=> SELECT document FROM dynamodb WHERE region = 'us-west-2' AND table_name = 'fdwtest2' LIMIT 10;
 WARNING:  DynamoDB FDW SCAN operation; this can be costly and time-consuming; use partition_key if possible
 NOTICE:  DynamoDB FDW retrieved 1 pages containing 2004 records; DynamoDB scanned 2004 records server-side
                           document